- Getting Started

 A social media function that allows you to @mention someone in a post or comment; allowing users to link back to that person's account within a photo or comment.

-When you leap onto a big social trend, exploiting the buzz to get users to engage with your brand.
+When you leap onto a big social trend, leveraging the buzz to get users to engage with your brand.

 User Generated Content (UGC)

-Content generated from users that you (as a brand/influencer/agency) can repurpose on your own marketing channels.
+Content generated by users that you (as a brand/influencer/agency) can license for use on your own marketing channels.
 Often, licensing can be as simple as asking permission and crediting the author.

 How many people have viewed a video or story on your feed.